Haothai1/SmartBasket/README.md

 To use SmartBasket, follow these instructions:

-1. **Start the Application**
+1. Start the Application
-    ```bash
-    # Example command to run the program
+Run the program using the command below in your terminal:

+bash
+Copy code
 ./SmartBasket
-    ```

-2. **Navigating the Interface**
+2. Navigating the Interface
-    Format the data using this format: "UPC SCAN CODE", "BRAND NAME", "ITEM DESCRIPTION", COST
+Enter data in the following format: "UPC SCAN CODE", "BRAND NAME", "ITEM DESCRIPTION", COST

-    For example:
+Examples:

-      "00035200264013", "Riceland", "Riceland American Jazmine Rice", 16.18 or
-      "00885229000198", "Good4u", "Bev 4flvr Palt 1512pc", 7.09
+"00035200264013", "Riceland", "Riceland American Jazmine Rice", 16.18 "00885229000198", "Good4u", "Bev 4flvr Palt 1512pc", 7.09

-3. In the command terminal type the following command after you have cloned the project on github:
+3. Setting Up the Project
+Follow these steps to compile and execute the project:

+Create a directory:
+bash
+Copy code
-   1. mkdir "C++ Grocery Root"
+mkdir "C++ Grocery Root"
-   2. Move the build.sh folder mv build.sh C++\ Grocery\ Root
+Move the build.sh script to the new directory: bash
-   3. Check if the root folder is moved to the directory by typing: ll -A
+Copy code
+mv build.sh "C++ Grocery Root"
-   4. Go to into the file's directory: cd C++\ Grocery\ Root
+Navigate to the directory:
-   5. Check if the build.sh script is in the current directory: ll -A
+bash
+Copy code
+cd "C++ Grocery Root"
-   6. Give the terminal permission to execute the build.sh script: chmod +x ./Build.sh
+Give execute permission to the build.sh script: bash
+Copy code
+chmod +x ./Build.sh
+Run the build.sh script:
+bash
+Copy code
-   7. Execute build.sh file: ./Build.sh
+./Build.sh
-   8. There should be four files in your directory: Build.sh, main.cpp, project_(clang++).exe, and project_(g++).exe
+Note: After executing build.sh, you should see four files in your directory: Build.sh, main.cpp, project_(clang++).exe, and project_(g++).exe.

-   9. Direct your terminal output to print on an output file: project_(clang++).exe > output.txt or if you want to display on both the terminal and output file type: project_(clang++).exe | tee output.txt
+To direct terminal output to a file, use:

+bash
+Copy code
+project_(clang++).exe > output.txt
+Or, to display output in both the terminal and a file:

+bash
+Copy code
+project_(clang++).exe | tee output.txt

 ## 🌈 Features